Kitesurfing Board Leash

 +34 610 158 236 | Send an Email

-The quickest way is to do a direct search in google by entering Windguru + the name of your spot.
+The quickest way is to do a direct search from Google by typing Windguru + the name of your spot.

-It is also possible to search for different spots directly from the windguru website at the top left of the homepage on windguru website next to the logo.
+It’s also possible to search for different spots directly from Windguru itself.
+You can do this at the top left of the homepage on the Windguru website, next to the site’s logo.

-The models and meshes used on windguru correspond to the different tables that you can find when scrolling on the website or the application, you can notice notable differences on the forecasts for the same date, so how to see clearly and what are these different models used for ?
+The models and grids available on Windguru correspond to the different tables found by scrolling on the website or the app.
+You may notice significant differences in forecasts for the same date.

 The first points to distinguish on Windguru are the weather forecast models used.
-They are broken down into horizontal tables and each has a forecast target defined based on data, accuracy and time scale.
+They are distributed in horizontal tables and each have a defined forecasting objective based on data, precision, and time scale.

 ZEPHR-HD 4 km et 9 km (Modèle Zephyr) Spain – Portugal